C.V.

 Op-Ed.
 “American Foreign Policy Has Flaws Embedded At Its Core.
 Iraq Proved It.”
 The Washington Post.
 March 20, 2023.

-Contribution to Edited Volume. “'Money as a Weapons System': Corporate Power and the American War in Iraq” in Iraq Unruled, ed.
+Contribution to Edited Volume. “'Money as a Weapons System': Corporate Power and the U.S. War in Iraq” in Iraq Unruled, ed.
 Zainab Saleh, Haytham Bahoora, and Bridget Guarasci.
 Forthcoming 2025.

 Fellowships, Grants, & Honors